onchainengineering/hmi-wirtual/docs/reference/agent-api/debug.md

 `GET /debug/manifest`

-Get the manifest the agent fetched from `coderd` upon startup.
+Get the manifest the agent fetched from `wirtuald` upon startup.

 ### Responses